Click link to return to main post on Starts Without Ends.

 The first step is to make up your loops: doubly long loops, as for the previous method (Divided Loop-start #2), but individually twisted and mounted as described below.
 Any odd loops of a single color are made as separate, single loops.

-Update – I do this with all the loops (other than any remaining odd ones), but this will work even if only one loop is double-length (and twisted to form a figure-8).
+Update – I usually do this with all the loops (except for a remaining odd loop), but this start will work even if only one loop is double-length (and twisted to form a figure-8).
 The other loops can all be separate, single-length loops.
 They will eventually ‘lock’ into the one double-length loop after several braiding moves.
-However, the join at the top of the braid will be much stronger and longer-lasting if there is more than one twisted double loop.
+(However, the join at the top of the braid will be stronger and longer-lasting if there is more than one twisted double loop.)
 There must be at least one twisted, double-length loop.
 Otherwise, the separate single loops would continually pull through each other as you tried to braid.
 Even if they temporarily stuck together for braiding, they would later gradually pull through each other and undo from the top of the braid down.

 Twist once, or twist twice:

-If your double-length loop is a single color, you can twist it just once, like a figure-8, to form two single-color loops, or you can twist it twice as detailed below.
+If your double-length loop is a single color, you can twist it just once, like a figure-8, to form two single-color loops.

 Diagram by Jean Leader, showing a double-length bicolor loop twisted at the center to form two linked loops, with red as the upper shank for both loops.

-Fold the figure-8 loop in half at the link.
-NOTE: fold so the two red sections are together and the two blue-green sections are together (in the diagram above).
+Then bend the above figure-8 loop in half at the link.
+NOTE: for the loop shown above, place the two red sections together and the two blue-green sections together.

 This creates two loops out of one, connected together at the top.
 This pair of two connected loops will interweave separately in the braid, so all the other loops will end up firmly locked in with them at the top of the braid.